bintracker/bintracker/docs/repl.md

 at the `repl>` prompt at the bottom of the Bintracker main window.

+Note that the REPL always uses decimal numbers, even when the `number-base` setting not set to 10.

 For more information on how to interact with Bintracker through the REPL, consult the [Developer Documentation](hacking.md).